cloudoi-kuku/sturgis/docs/guides/QUICKSTART.md

 Open your browser and go to: **http://localhost:5173**

-You should see the MS Project Configuration Tool interface.
+You should see the Project Configuration Tool interface.

 ### 2. Upload Your First Project